qwe321qwe321qwe321/Unity-TimelineUnityEvent/README.md

 Using UnityEvent to execute arbitrary code from Unity timelines.

 Inspiration reference: https://github.com/georgejecook/UnityTimelineEvents

 I replace the former methods with UnityEvent.
-Bind UnityEvent and TimelineClip on custom script to store UnityEvent.
+I bind UnityEvent and TimelineClip on custom script to store UnityEvent just like PlayableDirector do.

-Just like PlayeableDirector binding object.
-So it can even work on same scene, same timeline but different director.
+It can even work on same scene, same timeline but different director.

 # Usage
 Create TimelineUnityEventTrack in Timeline